euphonie/study-notes/Computer Science/Theory/Databases/Notes on Database Design.md

 	- Info: Provided by the stakeholders while defining the end product.
 - **Specification Stage**
 	- Deliverables: Tasks and EER Diagram.
-	- Info: Define ER diagram and identify processes needed to manipulate data within the structure.
+	- Info: Define EER diagram and identify processes needed to manipulate data within the structure.
 - **Design Stage**
 	- Deliverables: Abstract Code w/SQL and Relational Schema
 	- Info: Relational schema derived from ERD and code derived from tasks